coding-in-the-wild/just-login-core/README.md

 - `options` is an object that holds the (**gasp**) options!
 	- `tokenGenerator` is expecting a function that returns an unique string each time it is called.
 This is used for token generation.
 Defaults to a UUID generator.
 	- `tokenTtl` is a number in milliseconds of a token's Time To Live (TTL).
 Defaults to 5 minutes.
+	- `tokenTtlCheckFreqencyMs` is a number in milliseconds of the ttl's check frequency.
+(See [node-level-ttl](https://github.com/rvagg/node-level-ttl) and Ctrl+F (find/search) 'checkFrequency' for more details.)
+Defaults to 10 seconds.
 	- `sessionUnauthenticatedAfterMsInactivity` is a number in milliseconds of a session's period of inactivity before they are unauthenticated.
 If the user does not call `isAuthenticated()` within that time period, thy will be unauthenticated.
 (Logged out.)
 Defaults to 1 week.

 `Jlc()` constructs an object that is an event emitter, (see [Events](#events)) and has the following methods: